 The University of Alberta is one of Canada’s leading universities.
-Not only does it boast the highest ranked computer science program in the country, but it has ranked third in the world for AI research for 25 years.
+Not only is their computing science program ranked sixth in Canada, but their artificial intelligence (AI) research is ranked third in the US and Canada.

-Alberta is also home to two of the country’s top 10 business schools and the Northern Alberta Institute for Technology (NAIT) is the largest technology and apprenticeship trainer in Canada.
+Alberta is also home to two of the country’s top 10 business schools and the Northern Alberta Institute for Technology (NAIT) is one of the largest technology and apprenticeship schools in Canada.

-With its excellent post-secondary institutions, the province attracts tens of thousands of international students every year.
-Alberta’s labour force also has the most post-secondary educated workers in the country.
+With excellent post-secondary institutions, the province attracts tens of thousands of international students every year.
+As of 2021, 64.8 per cent of Albertans aged 25 to 64 have completed a post-secondary program.

 Workforce of the future

-Alberta is home to over 170,000 tech workers.
+Alberta is home to almost 100,000 tech workers.
 That number keeps growing thanks to the province’s excellent post-secondary institutions.

-More than 9,000 students graduate from STEM programs annually and Alberta’s post-secondary institutions are the fourth largest suppliers of STEM graduates in the country.
+Over 9,000 students graduate from STEM programs annually and Alberta’s post-secondary institutions are the third largest suppliers of STEM graduates in the country.

-Most tech workers cluster around the tech hubs of Calgary and Edmonton.
+Most tech workers cluster around the Calgary and Edmonton regions.
 In fact, Calgary has the highest concentration of high-tech workers in the country.

 ENTREPRENURIAL AND PRODUCTIVE

-The University of Alberta School of Business (#4) and the University of Calgary’s Haskayne School of Business (#10) are two of Canada’s top business schools
+The Alberta School of Business, University of Alberta and the University of Calgary’s Haskayne School of Business are two of Canada’s top business schools

-Alberta has the most engineers per capita Engineers Canada, 2019.
+Alberta has the most engineers per capita in Canada